trptcolin/object-vector-is-not-a-value/README.md

 But where?
 This is a fresh project with no dependencies, as far as I can tell.

-I do realize this error doesn't affect everyone, so I'm wondering what could be different about my external-to-this-project setup that makes this issue non-repeatable.
+I do realize this error doesn't affect everyone (and I'm able to get it working in an Ubuntu VM), so I'm wondering what could be different about my external-to-this-project setup that makes this issue non-repeatable.

 These things make it work:
-- Making `Vector` package-qualified to be `scala.collection.immutable.Vector`
+- Making `Vector` package-qualified to be `scala.collection.immutable.Vector` (see comments in `src/main/scala/hw.scala`)
-- Adding a real package (not the default package)
+- Adding a real package declaration (instead of the default package - see the comments in `src/main/scala/hw.scala`)
+- Running the scala REPL and doing a `:load "./src/main/scala/hw.scala"`

 This is really a learning exercise, since I have a workaround for the actual use case.